DarkJP/VRChat_Twitch_OSC/README.md

 ### 6- Run ``node server.js``

-This will create all the required file for the next steps.
+This will start the server and create all the required file for the next steps.

+You can also use ``npm start``.

 ### 7- Fill in the ``.env`` file